thegetty/bronze-guidelines/content/vocabulary/peening.md

 {% backmatter %}

-Note: The surface markings can be similar to those made by a punch and thus easily misidentified.
-In sand casting, the term refers to compressing the sand with the peen end of a rammer.
+Note: The surface markings can be similar to those made by a {% def "punch" %} and thus easily misidentified.
+In {% def "sand casting" %}, the term refers to compressing the sand with the peen end of a rammer.

 {% endbackmatter %}